puppetlabs/puppet-docs/source/puppet/4.5/reference/services_agent_windows.markdown

 In Puppet Enterprise, you can browse these reports in the PE console's node pages, and you can analyze correlated events with the PE event inspector.

-## Managing Systems With Puppet Agent
+## Managing systems with Puppet agent

 In a normal Puppet site, every node should periodically do configuration runs, to revert unwanted changes and to pick up recent updates.